willking2/fish546_W15/nlap-ano/ntbk/week4_progress.md

 #Week 4 progress

 - how to check if .tab file output is correct, complete
-- next step? -- how to annotate
+- see workflow.md for next steps